ffont/source/README.md

 Alternatively, you can also use the Python *Fabric 2* script (see below) provided im the `scripts` folder.
 Do it like that:

 ```
-cd scripts
 fab compile-macos
 ```

 This will create *Release* versions of Source (VST3, VST2, AU and Standalone) ready to work on the mac.
+If you need *Debug* build, you can run `fab compile-macos-debug`.

 **NOTE**: macOS build targets include a *pre-build shell script* phase which generates the `BinaryData.h/.cpp` files needed for the plugin to include up-to-date resources (mainly `index.html`).
 These files are generated with the `BinaryBuilder` util provided in the JUCE codebase. `BinaryBuilder` is compiled as part of the build process so you should encounter no issues with that.